-- Get Some Entertainment Going- I struggle to stick with these long term type projects without some form of entertainment going.
+- Get Some Entertainment Going- I struggle to stick with these long term types of projects without some form of entertainment going.
 So whether that’s music, tv shows or movies, I turn them on, grab a cup of coffee and get to work!
 I last much longer this way.

-- Sort – Get yourself a few empty mailing envelopes, empty bins or just spots on the floor for sorting.
+- Sort – This is the best way to sort old photos for me.
+Get yourself a few empty mailing envelopes, empty bins or just spots on the floor for sorting.
 Sort them into whatever system you want.

 - Here are some ideas: Family, friends, year by year or holidays.
 It totally depends on what you think will be the easiest way to enjoy your pictures.